 Washington, DC 20002

-Manufacturers that sold fewer than 100 units of CEE in the District in calendar year 2021 must complete the de minimis worksheet.
+A manufacturer that sold fewer than 100 units of CEE in the District in calendar year 2024 is required to complete this de minimis form to request a determination that the manufacturer qualifies for an exemption from the registration requirement.

-De Minimis manufacturers do not need to complete a full registration form or pay a registration fee.
+De minimis manufacturers do not need to complete a full registration form, pay a registration fee, or collect and recycle or reuse CEE.

 Registration Forms

-Manufacturers that register as an individual manufacturer have a collection requirement (“minimum collection share”) that is a percentage of the average of the CEE weight sold in the District in 2019, 2020, and 2021.
+All manufacturers that are required to register and do not qualify for the de minimis exemption must submit a manufacturer form.
+Manufacturers that register as an individual manufacturer have a collection requirement (“minimum collection share”) that is a percentage of the average of the CEE weight sold in the District in 2022, 2023, and 2024.

-- Download Word version of form: Partnership Part 1 (one form per partnership)
+- Download Word version of form: Partnership Lead form (one form per partnership)

-If your company has questions about how to register in a partnership for the 2023 program year, email [email protected] to receive contact information for the partnerships currently registered for 2023.
+If your company has questions about how to register in a partnership for the 2026 program year, email [email protected] to receive contact information for the partnerships currently registered for 2025.
+If your company is interested in forming its own partnership and would like to be added to the list of prospective partnerships for 2026, please also email the address above.

-A complete representative organization application includes a Part 1 form submitted by the representative organization lead and a Part 2 form submitted by the lead on behalf of each manufacturer in the representative organization.
-The information in these forms can also be submitted online at ecycleregistration.org.
+A complete representative organization application includes a Representative Organization registration form submitted by the representative organization lead and a Manufacturers Registration form submitted by the lead on behalf of each manufacturer in the representative organization.
+All manufacturer forms that were completed in Microsoft Word must be submitted together when the representative organization form is submitted.
+Registration applications may also be submitted online at ecycleregistration.org or email directly to DOEE at [email protected].

-- Download Word version of form: Representative Organization Part 1 (one form per representative organization)
+- Download Word version of form: Representative Organization Lead registration

 Enforcement